Dive at Nusa Penida and Lembongan

 The most dived area of Nusa Penida, and rightly so.
 Rich & healthy stands of coral which are home to an amazing variety of reef fish.
-Good coral diversity, including long spiralling Wire Corals, Tables and Domes.
-A great place to see Mola mola in season, and the best drift diving in Bali.
+Good coral diversity including long spiralling Wire Corals, Tables and Domes.
+A great place to see Mola (Sunfish) in the season and the best drift diving in Bali.
 This entire North Coast is one long stretch of healthy reef with at least five distinct dive sites.

-The best coral in Bali and clear waters.
-Towering bommies, and a rich slope.
+The best coral in Bali, clear waters, towering bommies and a rich slope.
 Pufferfish and Giant Trevally.
-Anything & everything has at sometime been seen here; Mola mola, Shark, Manta and other Rays, and lots of big ocean fish.
+Anything & everything has at sometime been seen here; Mola mola, Shark, Manta and other Rays and lots of big ocean fish.
 Sometimes fierce & unpredictable currents, sometimes still and gentle.

 CRYSTAL BAY (ALSO KNOWN AS PENIDA BAY)

-Inside the bay is sheltered from the currents, with a wonderful array of soft corals.
+Inside the bay is sheltered from the currents with a wonderful array of soft corals.
 Move outside the bay and feel the current pick up, sometimes trying to pull you down the sand & coral slope.
-Stick with our experienced guides and stick close to the reef.
-These currents bring with them good chances of encounters with the larger schooling ocean fish and Mola mola in season.
+Stick with our experienced guides and stay close to the reef.
+These currents bring with them good chances of encounters with the larger schooling ocean fish and Mola Mola in the season.
 Usually great visibility here and often very cold.
 In the corner of the bay is a small bat cave you can surface in and take a breath.

 GAMAT BAY & TOYAPAKEH WALL